 This process includes drying and curing the plant, but even if you skip the latter, you still have to wait one or two weeks before your buds are dry enough.
 As a result, people decide to microwave the Cannabis buds in an attempt to speed up the process.

 However, “should you microwave weed” is another question altogether.
-That’s why we invite you to keep reading as our team digs deeper into the cannabis plant compounds, the natural way of drying and curing the plant, and what’s at stake when microwaving cannabis buds.
+That’s why we invite you to keep reading as our team digs deeper into the cannabis plant compounds, the natural way of drying and curing buds for best taste, and what’s at stake when microwaving cannabis buds.

 Dissecting Weed Compounds